abhijitt/Youtube-Music-Request-Portal/README.md

 Youtube-Music-Request-Portal
 ============================
 <h2>The idea of the portal is the following-</h2>
 There is one person in the room who has his / her laptop connected to the speakers.
 However, others in the room would also like to play songs of their choice.
-They can add the Youtube URL of the song they would like to request on the portal, that song is added to the playlist.
+They can add the Youtube URL of the song they would like to request on the portal to add that song to the playlist.
 <br>
 <h2>How it works-</h2>
 There are three files -<br>